Understanding Chemical Pregnancy

 Many woman experience recurrent chemical pregnancies because of improper progesterone levels and are able to bring a pregnancy to full term once their levels are fixed.
 This is commonly done with a cream.

-When Do You Know You've Had A Chemical Pregnancy?
+When Do You Know You've Had a Chemical Pregnancy?

 A chemical pregnancy will occur within the first five weeks after conception.
 It is identified when a woman tests faintly positive on a pregnancy test around the time of her first missed period.
 Despite the outcome of the test, the women will receive her period a few days later, accompanied by some intense cramping —an indication that the pregnancy has ended.